Now taking bookings

 A: Yes, but be aware that this will incur a small extra charge of £30 per request in most cases.

 Q: How far are you willing to travel?

-I am currently based in Berkshire and regularly work across the following counties: Cambridgeshire, Bedfordshire, Hertfordshire, Greater London, Buckinghamshire, Essex, Suffolk, Surrey, Kent, Berkshire, Oxfordshire.
+I am currently based in Buckinghamshire and regularly work across the following counties: Cambridgeshire, Bedfordshire, Hertfordshire, Greater London, Buckinghamshire, Berkshire, Essex, Suffolk, Surrey, Kent, Berkshire, Oxfordshire.
 I have easy train access to central London and the surrounding area.
 I also welcome enquiries from further afield across Southern Counties such as Sussex, Hampshire, Dorset, Devon as well as being able to offer a competitive rate for overseas bookings.
 My colleague Ryan can also cover some Northern Counties from his base in Manchester UK.